Skip to content

 How we ranked the best toll-free service providers

-We chose to rank these toll-free business platforms according to four critical factors:
+We ranked these toll-free business platforms according to five critical factors:

-2. Price: What’s the basic cost of each toll-free number?
+1. Price: What’s the basic cost of each toll-free number?
 Does the platform charge any hefty fees or hidden costs?
-Knowing exactly what to expect before investing in a toll-free service provider is best.
+Knowing what to expect before investing in a toll-free service provider is best.
 Keep in mind that while budgets matter, so does the power of your dollar.

 3. Support: Will you have access to help desks or call center hotlines?
 Your teams should find answers to their questions fast — without wasting precious time on inefficient or slow customer support calls.
 The toll-free providers on this list factor in their ease of support and customer service availability.

 4. Quality: Can your business expect great call quality and 100% uptime from the toll-free number provider?
-The platform you choose should always provide an outstanding on-call experience to callers, clients, and internal teams.
-Without great quality to back you up, your company’s professionalism and reputation may suffer as a result.
+The platform you choose should provide an outstanding on-call experience to callers, clients, and internal teams.
+Without great quality to back you up, your company’s professionalism and reputation may suffer.

 Tips for getting a vanity toll-free number